-Unlike best laid plans, all did not go smoothly on the drive from St Malo, Heric, and on to Coulon.
+Unlike best laid plans, all does not go smoothly on the French adventure starting from St Malo, Heric, and on to Coulon.

-Tried in vain to find a restaurant or coffee shop that was open along the road, but everything was shut so had to keep driving.
-Luckily we had our trusty paper Europe Road Atlas otherwise, things could have got very ugly very quickly; haven’t worked out the SatNav yet.
-Following the signs out of the Port, we took the A137 south to Rennes.
+Trying in vain to find an open restaurant or coffee shop along the road, everything is shut so we keep driving.
+Luckily we have our trusty paper Europe Road Atlas otherwise, things could get very ugly very quickly.
+I haven’t worked out the SatNav yet.
+Following the signs out of the Port we take the A137 south to Rennes.

 Distance: 155 kilometres

 Diesel: €1.09/litre at Carrefour (St Malo) – a nice surprise after paying £1.10/litre but mostly £1.19/litre in the UK.

 Tolls: Lucky this part of the trip doesn’t have toll roads.
 I’ve read the French tolls are notoriously expensive, but sure we’ll hit some along our travels soon.

 Campsite: Camping La Pindiere (€14.40/night, including power).
 As it’s low season it’s a little quieter and cheaper.
 The onsite restaurant is closed as is the pool.

 Friendly reception staff, wi-fi only near reception, toilets can be cleaner (no toilet paper), and showers include good warm water.